-If you are thinking of putting up timber fencing in the Brisbane area, your neighbour can be held responsible for half of the cost under Queensland law.
+If you are thinking of putting up timber fencing, your neighbour can be held responsible for half of the cost under Queensland law.
 These are called “dividing fences” and often cause disputes among neighbours.

 If you are building a fence as a dividing fence and expect your neighbour to contribute, it is wise to work with your neighbour to avoid disputes.
 At Narangba Timbers, we know that it is sometimes easier said than done, but it is always better to do everything you can to save the time, money and hassle of a dispute with your neighbour.